Wind4Greg/grotto-bbs-signatures/Guide/BBSSignatureGuide.md

 * Amos Fiat and Adi Shamir.
 How to prove yourself: Practical solution to identification and signature problems.
 In Andrew M. Odlyzko, editor, Advances in Cryptology — CRYPTO ’86, volume 263 of Lecture Notes in Computer Science, pages 186–194.
 Springer Verlag, 1987. **Fundamental** widely cited.
 PDF in Zotero.

 Note for general, modern, rigorous, but readable cryptograpic background I'm reviewing [A Graduate Course in Applied Cryptography](https://toc.cryptobook.us/).

+## BBS 2004 Notes

+From the introduction:

+> Group signatures, introduced by Chaum and van Heyst, provide **anonymity for signers**.
+Any member of the group can sign messages, but the resulting signature keeps the identity of the signer secret.
+In some systems there is a third party that can trace the signature, or undo its anonymity, using a special trapdoor.
+Some systems support revocation where group membership can be selectively disabled without affecting the signing ability of unrevoked members.

+Properties of group signatures from paper:

+* correctness, which ensures that honestly-generated signatures verify and trace correctly;
+* full-anonymity, which ensures that signatures do not reveal their signer’s identity; and
+* full-traceability, which ensures that all signatures, even those created by the collusion of multiple users and the group manager, trace to a member of the forging coalition.

+In section 6 they define their "Short Group Signatures from SDH" which consists of the following processes:

+* Key generation which takes as parameter $n$ the number of members of the group.
+This generates the group public key, private keys for each group member, and a private key for the group manager (the party that is allowed to trace signatures)
+* Sign a message with a group members private key
+* Verify a message and signature against the group public key
+* *Open*: This algorithm is used for tracing a signature to a signer and requires the group managers secret key along with the message and signature

+They prove the following properties about their group signature scheme:

+* Theorem 2.
+The SDH group signature scheme is correct.
+* Theorem 3.
+If Linear encryption is (t′,′)-semantically secure on G1 then the SDH group signature scheme is (t, qH,)-CPA-fully-anonymous, where  = ′ and t = t′ − qHO(1).Here qH is the number of hash function queries made by the adversary and n is the number of members of the group.
+* Theorem 4.
+If SDH is (q, t′,′)-hard on (G1,G2), then the SDH group signature scheme is (t, qH,qS,n,)-fully-traceable, where n = q − 1,  =4n√2′qH + n/p, and t = Θ(1) · t′.HereqH is the number of hash function queries made by the adversary, qS is the number of signing queries made by the adversary, and n is the number of members of the group.

+"The security of our scheme is based on the Strong Diffie-Hellman (SDH) assumption in groups with a bilinear map."

+"Our system is based on a new Zero-Knowledge Proof of Knowledge (ZKPK) of the solution to an SDH problem.
+We convert this ZKPK to a group signature via the Fiat-Shamir heuristic and prove security in the *random oracle model*."

+Key definitions in paper: "Bilinear Group", "q-Strong Diffie-Hellman Problem"

+**TODO** summarize linear DH assumption and zero knowledge protocol 1.

+Key results: "Theorem 1.
+Protocol 1 is an honest-verifier zero-knowledge proof of knowledge of an SDH pair under the Decision Linear assumption."

 ## Camenisch and Lysyanskaya 2004 Notes